crelder/zettelkasten/README.md

 We live in a knowledge-based society (German: "Wissensgesellschaft").
 There are projects like Wikipedia, where collective knowledge about the world is processed and stored.
 However what about personal knowledge?
 Is there a way to equally enrich the way we process and store **personal knowledge** like the project Wikipedia does for collective knowledge?

 This project might be the answer.
-Go to the [Wiki tab](https://github.com/crelder/zettelkasten/wiki) in order to learn more about it.
+Go to the [Wiki](https://github.com/crelder/zettelkasten/wiki) in order to learn more about it.

 ## Supporting python programs: Philosophy